-Inside: Do you know that libraries are one of the best places to take your kids?
-If you want to create life-long learners, build your children’s brains, and spark their love of adventure and curiosity—go to the library every week.
+Inside: Do you know that the library is the best place for kids and grandkids?
+If you want to create life-long learners, build your children’s and grandchildren’s brains, and spark their love of adventure and curiosity—go to the library every week.
 It’s more than a place to check out books—valuable lessons are learned at the library.
-Here are 4 reasons to take your kids to the library…
+Here are 4 reasons the library is the best place for kids and grandkids!

 A woman with a kind face smiled and motioned for me to sit down with the other children.